Astralis17/Multiverse/Factions/Elementals/Suits.md

+---
+dg-publish: true
+---
 #Incomplete

 ### What are Suits?
-- Elemental Suits are the sub-catagories of Elements.
+- Elemental Suits are the sub-catagories of [[List of Elements|Elements]].
 Each Suit has a leader that is defined by their [[Power Levels]].

 #### List of Suits
 - Water